 Participant 9 described how African American faculty and peer motivation contributed to the success at PWI.
-Participate 9 had few faculty and students at her PWI.
+Participant 9 had few faculty and students at her PWI.
 Participant 9 described motivation by stating the following: “My African American peers were very helpful and motivational.
 African American faculty members were very supportive and acted essentially as mentors.
-The emphasis of having supportive peers and faculty suggests the importance of meaningful relationship at PWIs.
-Having faculty that actively engage in mentorship, and who provides support help African American students feel value and supported.
+The emphasis of having supportive peers and faculty suggests the importance of meaningful relationships at PWIs.
+Having faculty that actively engage in mentorship, and who provides support, help African American students feel value and supported.

 Questionnaire Participant 19 described self-motivation through her upbringing with family and peer relationships.
-Most of the members of her family have a college degree and she had sorority sisters as peer mentors.
-Usually in African American families where the majority of the family members are college educated, there is no other choice but to go to college and succeed in college.
+Most of the members of her family have a college degree, and she had sorority sisters as peer mentors.
+Usually in African American families where the majority of the family members are college educated, there is no other choice but to go to and succeed in college.
 Participant 19 stated in her questionnaire: “At a very young age, it was instilled in me to go to college and graduate.
 There were many sorority sisters in the graduate chapter who were educators.
 They inspired, influenced, and encouraged me.”
-Family and peer support fosters intergenerational success as shown through participant 19.
-African American students strive to fulfill the dreams of their families by becoming a college graduate.
+Family and peer support fosters intergenerational success as shown through Participant 19.
+African American students strive to fulfill the dreams of their families by becoming college graduates.
 African American families or peers that have a legacy of college graduates reinforce the importance of education and serve as a foundation for the academic success of African American students.

 In addition to support experiences, another theme that emerged in response to RQ2 was African American alumni described their motivation despite racism and racial microaggressions while attending a PWI.
-For example, Questionnaire Participant 1 did not experience racism at her PWI however, she described a racial microaggression that made her think about race at her PWI as well as described peer connection at her PWI.
-Participant 1 described a racial microaggression experience in the questionnaire: “I had made a friend and we only chatted via instant message and when she finally met me, she was shocked that I was Black and actually verbally expressed that shock.”
+For example, Questionnaire Participant 1 did not experience racism at her PWI; however, she described a racial microaggression that made her think about race at her PWI as well as described peer connection at her PWI.
+Participant 1 described a racial microaggression experience in the questionnaire: “I had made a friend, and we only chatted via instant message, and when she finally met me, she was shocked that I was Black and actually verbally expressed that shock.”
 Participant 1 also stated “Connecting with Black students at my school was life changing.
 It brought a sense of community I had been longing for.”
-The quote from Participant 1 suggest that her friend may had an assumption or preconception about what African Americans look like or sound like based on being shocked to find out her race.
+The quote from Participant 1 suggests her friend may have had an assumption or preconception about what African Americans look like or sound like and was shocked to find out her race.
 This quote highlights how race is perceived in online interactions which leads to implicit bias.
-The information from this participant regarding connecting with Black students shows the importance of peer relationships, fostering diversity and inclusion at PWIs.
+The information from this participant regarding connecting with Black students shows the importance of peer relationships and fostering diversity and inclusion at PWIs.

 Questionnaire Participant 7 described the motivation through race relations in the questionnaire.
 Things can happen in life that can either hold you back or push you into your destiny.
 Participant 7 described peer relationships and her time during the early 1980s at her PWI.
-Participate 7 stated that “Race relations were challenging because the campus and students did not want to change with the times.”
+She stated, “Race relations were challenging because the campus and students did not want to change with the times.”
 “I was a member of National Pan-Hellenic Council (NPHC), and we addressed issues of injustice on campus and developed lifelong friendships.”
-The information from participant 7 highlights challenges surrounding race relations at PWIs and the importance of peer relationships and campus organizations.
+The information from Participant 7 highlights challenges surrounding race relations at PWIs and the importance of peer relationships and campus organizations.
 Ongoing research is needed to help create inclusive educational environments at PWIs.

-Participant 8 described the most motivating thing that forced her to finish school was her mother and her close peer relationships.
+Participant 8 described the most motivating things that forced her to finish school were her mother and her close peer relationships.